The Suntory Group started supporting challenged sports in 2014 as part of our recovery support for the disaster-stricken

-The goal of these workshops is to increase the base of wheelchair sports.
-Eight clinics have been held in Iwate, Miyagi and Fukushima prefectures up until now by inviting Daisuke Hashimoto, who acquired a rehabilitation sports instruction license from the German Paralympic Committee as the instructor.
+The goal of these workshops is to expand the range of wheelchair sports.
+13 clinics have been held in Iwate, Miyagi and Fukushima prefectures up until now by inviting Daisuke Hashimoto, who acquired a rehabilitation sports instruction license from the German Paralympic Committee, as the instructor.

 5. Sports Equipment Donations/Sports Facility Renovations